unrelentingfox/sliding-puzzle/README.md

 `make`

-Then to run the Program type:
+Then to run the program type:

 `bin/runner`